1. Home

 a winter mantel display with a basket, candle, and milk glass

-You could also style the basket into a winter vignette, hang it on the wall, display it on the front door of your house, or set it on a shelf.
-Wherever you choose to use it, I hope it brings you joy whenever you look at it!
+You could also style the DIY Winter basket into a winter vignette, hang it on the wall, display it on the front door of your house, or set it on a shelf.

 a full winter mantel with a diy basket, candle, milk glass, and a blue vintage book.

-Closing Tidbits
+Closing Tidbits for DIY Winter Basket

-My sincere hope is that this easy winter basket decor with birch logs is inspiring for you.
-Creating decor for your home is special because you can customize it to fit your space.
 By outfitting your home with things that you love, it inherently ushers in a sense of peace and calm.
 Be encouraged to find substance and meaning in your decorating.
 Wishing you a joyful and fulfilled year ahead!

 signature from The Antiqued Journey